Jen Kiggans

-Jennifer Ann Kiggans (née Moore; born June 18, 1971) is an American politician and nurse practitioner serving as the U.S. representative for Virginia's 2nd congressional district.
-A Republican, Kiggans is a former United States Navy helicopter pilot.
-She defeated incumbent Elaine Luria in the 2022 election.
+Jennifer Ann Kiggans (née Moore; born June 18, 1971) is an American politician, former United States Navy helicopter pilot, and geriatric nurse practitioner serving as the U.S. representative for Virginia's 2nd congressional district since 2023.
+A member of the Republican Party, she previously served in the Virginia Senate from 2020 to 2022.
+Kiggans defeated Democratic incumbent Elaine Luria in the 2022 election and was re-elected in 2024.

 Early life and career

 Kiggans was born in Tampa, Florida, and graduated from high school in Orlando, Florida.
-As a high school student, she worked in Walt Disney World.
+As a high school student, she worked at Walt Disney World.
 She is an alumna of Boston University.
 In 1993 and 1994, she taught English in Japan through the JET Programme.
 She also lived in Japan as a Navy spouse for five years.

-Kiggans was a United States Navy pilot for ten years, flying H-46 and H-3 helicopters.
+Kiggans joined the United States Navy in 1993 and was a Navy pilot for ten years, flying H-46 and H-3 helicopters.

 After serving in the military, Kiggans attended nursing school at Old Dominion University and Vanderbilt University School of Nursing.
 She is an adult geriatric nurse practitioner at Eastern Virginia Medical School and in private practice.

 Early political career

 In 2019, Kiggans ran for the Virginia Senate for the 7th district, which was being vacated by Republican incumbent Frank Wagner.
 In the Republican Party primary, Kiggans defeated Virginia Beach School Board member Carolyn Weems, 52% to 48%.

 In the general election, Kiggans faced Democratic state Delegate Cheryl Turpin.
 The race was viewed as competitive, as the district had very narrowly favored Democrats in recent statewide elections.
 Kiggans and Turpin each spent over $500,000 on television advertisements.
 Kiggans won, 50.4% to 49.5%.

+The Washington Post reported that "Her record didn't always fit neatly along a party line."
+She voted to expand nondiscrimination protections for LGBTQ people and for environmental protection measures.

+In 2022, Kiggans introduced a bill to prohibit transgender girls from playing girls' sports and voted for an audit of the 2020 election.